taylor-harry/wantoks-website/src/pages/resources/index.md

 ---
-templateKey: "about-page"
+templateKey: "resource-page"
-path: /about
+path: /resources
-title: Our Community
+title: Resources
-image: /img/png_kids.jpg
+image: /img/pauline2.jpg
-heading: Who we are
+heading: Resources
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,